 These are some of the most affordable neighborhoods where the rent prices are below the Seattle average rent:

 - Innis Arden

 - Richmond Beach

 - The Highlands

-The Zumper Seattle Metro Area Report analyzed active listings last month across 6 metro cities to show the most and least expensive cities and cities with the fastest growing rents.
-The Washington one-bedroom median rent was $1,566 last month.
-Bellevue was the most expensive city with one-bedrooms priced at $2,510 while Renton was the most affordable city with one-bedrooms priced at $1,720.
+The Zumper Seattle Metro Area Report analyzed active listings last month across the metro cities to show the most and least expensive cities and cities with the fastest growing rents.
+The Washington one-bedroom median rent was $1,536 last month.
+Bellevue was the most expensive city with one-bedrooms priced at $2,220 while Oak Harbor was the most affordable city with one-bedrooms priced at $1,250.

 The cities should be within driving distance of major cities or metro areas.
 Locations with growing employment opportunities attract more tenants.
 Most importantly, vet the local neighborhoods thoroughly — their livability, vacancy rate, average rents, quality of the local schools, and amenities such as parks, restaurants, gyms, and movie theaters.

 The Cities With Fastest Growing Rents in Seattle Metro (Y/Y%)